Tverous/pytorch-notebook/README.md

-# Jupyter Lab with Pytorch
+# Jupyter Notebook with Pytorch

 This docker image supports with jupyter, pytorch and cuda.